hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-the-hpe-data-services-cloud-console-powershell-sdk.md

 }
 ```

 T﻿he *Invoke-VolumeCreate* command will return the information of the generated task.
-You can use the *Get-Task* command to monitor the the progress of this task.
+You can use the *Get-Task* command to monitor the progress of this task.

 ```powershell
 $Status = Get-Task $Result.taskUri